tanishkaK16/bharatproject-webapp/README.md

 The **public URL** (for example, `https://viksitnetra-backend.onrender.com`) will be shown on the Render dashboard; open `/api/docs` on that URL for Swagger UI.

-> Note: From this environment I cannot authenticate to your Render account, so you must click through the steps above to obtain the exact live URL.

 ---